argoproj/argo-cd/docs/operator-manual/server-commands/argocd-application-controller.md

   -n, --namespace string                      If present, the namespace scope for this CLI request
-      --operation-processors int              Number of application operation processors (default 10) --otlp-address string                   OpenTelemetry collector address to send traces to --otlp-attrs strings                    List of OpenTelemetry collector extra attrs when send traces, each attribute is separated by a colon(e.g. key:value)
-      --password string                       Password for basic authentication to the API server --persist-resource-health               Enables storing the managed resources health in the Application CRD (default true)
+      --operation-processors int              Number of application operation processors (default 10) --otlp-address string                   OpenTelemetry collector address to send traces to --password string                       Password for basic authentication to the API server --persist-resource-health               Enables storing the managed resources health in the Application CRD (default true)
       --proxy-url string                      If provided, this URL will be used to connect via proxy